Editor in Chief: El Paso Herald-Post, horizoncity.com

 Staff Reports are just that, Staff Reporting the news.
 No skew, no opinion just the news.
 We pride ourselves on making sure that we bring you the news as soon as it is published, submitted or sent to us.
 No need to have a reporter rewrite or give their opinion.
 The facts or information, nothing more.

-Steve is a writer, photographer, and poet.
-In addition to his freelance work for the El Paso Herald-Post, he is a videographer, and is launching a weekly podcast based on his forthcoming book, “Leap of Fatih” which will be released in 2019 from HarperCollins.
+Steve is a writer, photographer, poet and a freelance contributor to the Herald Post.
+He will be launching a weekly podcast based on his forthcoming book, “Leap of Fatih” which will be released in 2019 from HarperCollins.

 Through his company, Still Going Somewhere, he is producing a series of micro-documentaries with individuals who have survived the Holocaust.